 Assuming you reply, the officer will read your response and think about whether to change his or her mind.
 If he or she does, you will receive a grant of asylum in the mail.
 Otherwise, you will receive a final denial.
 If you are denied asylum you will remain in whatever lawful status you were in before.

-If you receive a final denial and no Notice to Appear, you will not be able to have your asylum claim heard by an immigration judge.
+If you receive a final denial and no Notice to Appear, you will not be able to have your asylum claim heard by an immigration judge until you are placed into removal proceedings.
 In this case you are entitled to apply for asylum again since your application was denied by an asylum officer and not by an immigration judge.